cylb0/nodejs-pokemongo-pvp-api/README.md

 ```

 ### GET /api/pokemon?name=Raichu&form=Alolan - Search for specific regional form
-If you're looking for a specific form of a Pokemon, you can provide a 'form' query parameter.
+If you're looking for a specific form of a Pokemon, you can provide a 'form' query parameter in addition to an ID or name.
 Available regional forms only include 'Normal', 'Alola', 'Galarian', 'Hisuian'
 Please note that some Pokemons only have a Normal form.
 Please also note that you need to combine this query parameter with either 'id' or 'name' query parameter but not both.